Introduction

 The valEffectiveDate tells the dateTime that the information starts to be valid/relevant.

-Subsequently the type of Flow Measuring Element shall be put on record, e.g. an orifice plate.
-This can be done in either of the two follwing ways:
+Subsequently the type of Flow Measuring Element shall be put on record, e.g. an orifice plate:

 :4cef7d77-aa8e-49b8-a962-e607494fd38f